Introduction

 ref.typ

-script, it is considered an ephermeral test. - If it contains neither, it is considered compile only.
+script, it is considered an ephemeral test. - If it contains neither, it is considered compile only.

 Tests may contain other tests at the moment, e.g the following is valid